Case study: PeerFest

-Its about taking risks and allowing opportunities to be open enough for people to shape them.
-The formal tender process structures certain aspects but it doesn't confine the creative process for local collaboration.
+It's about taking risks, and being open enough for people to shape opportunities.
+The formal tender process structures certain aspects, but it doesn't confine the creative process for local collaboration.

 How has using this method benefitted your work?

-Peerfest wouldn’t be the same if we did not use a co-production ethos and process.
-Using Co-production principles we have established a format that works and responds to feedback throughout, this includes people with lived experience on the national planning team, analysing and reviewing the tender process, attending Expressions of Interest days, participating in the delivery of Peerfest itself and feedback from those who have run Peerfest under contract.
+This includes people with lived experience on the national planning team, analysing and reviewing the tender process, attending Expressions of Interest days, participating in the delivery of PeerFest itself, and feedback from those who have run PeerFest under contract.

 We fund people with lived experience to be involved.
-Early on I think I was relying too much on people's goodwill and enthusiasm.
-It's been important to be reminded how we value people for their involvement and how leading by example here does influence practise for others.
+Early on we relied too much on people's goodwill and enthusiasm.
+It's been important to be reminded how we value people for their involvement, and how leading by example here does influence practice for others.

 How did the engagement activity benefit those involved?

-Peerfest always had strong outcomes as an event for those who attend – establishing new connections, learning, sharing, being inspired to set up a peer support group for example.
+PeerFest always had strong outcomes as an event for those who attend.
+It helped people establish new connections, learn, share, and be inspired to set up a peer support group.
 We're really proud that the 2016 event in London attracted 38% of people from marginalised groups.

-Local Peerfest organisers greatly benefit from the process – developing people, organisations skills and have benefitted from some national exposure through doing so.
+Local PeerFest organisers greatly benefit from the process.
+They develop people and organisations skills, and have benefitted from national exposure as a result.

 National planning team members have great experience to offer each other.
-There have been so many opportunities that have been created for people to lead on certain activities.
-It has provided a platform for some to re-discover their skills, and their confidence.
+There've been so many opportunities for people to lead on certain activities.
+It's provided a platform for some to re-discover their skills and confidence.